AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/target.md

    ![Copy the URL](images/mobile-targetvec-pasteURL.png)

-    >![TIP] If you are unsuccessful when copy-and-pasting the URL from your Desktop to the Simulator try one of the following tricks:
+    > [!TIP] If you are unsuccessful when copy-and-pasting the URL from your Desktop to the Simulator it's usually for one of these two reasons:
     >
-    >   1. **If your Desktop's clipboard is not synced with your Simulator's clipboard** this will prevent you from copy-and-pasting the URL from the Target UI into the Simulator's Safari browser.
-If this happens, try toggling off and on the `Automatically Sync Pasteboard` setting in the Simulator and copy/pasting again
+    >   1. **The URL copied from the Target interface doesn't paste into the Simulator** This happens when the Desktop and Simulator clipboards are not synced.
+If this happens, try toggling off and on the `Automatically Sync Pasteboard` setting in the Simulator and copy/pasting again:
     >
     >      ![Toggle the Simulator's clipboard setting](images/mobile-targetvec-toggleClipboard.png)
     >
-    >   1. **If going to your URL keeps performing a search instead of opening the app**, and you were successful opening a deep link earlier, you won't be able to complete the pairing.
-Try repasting the deep link URL into the address bar and hitting `Enter` a few times.
+    >   1. **Pasting the URL lands on the Google Search results page** Try repasting the deep link URL into the address bar and hitting `Enter`.
+You might need to repeat this a few times.

 1. After the App has loaded, switch back to your browser tab where you have Target opened.
 You should see your app loaded in the VEC.
 1. Click on text and image assets in your app and you should see options to edit and replace them!